Bikita Lithium Mine

 ongoingMeaning: Dust pollution, environmental degradation

-Dust pollution, environmental degradation, lack of community consultations, and depletion of water resources for community needs
+Dust pollution and environmental degradation have been reported, as has the lack of community consultations and the depletion of water resources for community needs.

 Labour Worker Rights

-Low wages below National Employment council, labor violations, exploitation of workers.
-Similarly, Employees on sick, compassionate, or maternity leave are barred from receiving bonuses, disproportionately harming vulnerable groups.
-Workers report fearing dismissal for filing complaints, lacking grievance channels, and facing arbitrary contract renewals.
-Some departments require continuous work without rest days to maintain bonuses, exacerbating fatigue and safety risks
+Low wages below National Employment Council rates have been reported, as have labor violations and exploitation of workers.
+Similarly, employees on sick, compassionate or maternity leave are barred from receiving bonuses, disproportionately harming vulnerable groups.
+Workers report fearing dismissal for filing complaints, lacking grievance channels and facing arbitrary contract renewals.
+Some departments require continuous work without rest days to maintain bonuses, exacerbating fatigue and safety risks.

-unsafe working conditions and protection - there was a case of a death of workers due to lack of proper safety and health standards being followed.
-Employees have been housed in substandard wooden cabins with no ventilation, no flooring, and distant, unsanitary toilet facilities
+Unsafe working conditions and lack of protective equipment have been reported.
+There was a case of the death of a worker owing to the lack of proper safety and health standards being followed.
+Employees have been housed in substandard wooden cabins with no ventilation, no flooring and distant, unsanitary toilet facilities.

 Project Impacts